-Key Audit Matter How our audit addressed this matter Revenue From Contracts with Customers Refer to Note 5 in the financial statements.
-The Group has recognised \$2,102,193 for revenue Our audit procedures included: from contracts with customers.
-Construction contracts and related services revenue is recognised by the Group after assessing all factors relevant to each contract, including: Determining the stage of completion and measurement of progress towards performance obligations; Estimating total contract revenue and costs including contingencies; Determining contractual entitlement and assessing the probability of customer approval of variations and acceptance of claims; and Estimating the project completion date.
-We considered this to be a key audit matter due to the requirement of a significant number of assessments, judgements, and estimates by management around the identification of performance obligations and the method of revenue recognition.
-Assessing whether the Group's revenue recognition policy is in compliance with Australian Accounting Standards; Assessing contractual terms with customers and testing project revenues and costs incurred to supporting documents; Assessing management's assumptions in determining the stage of completion, total contract revenue and total budgeted costs; Performing sample testing of the contract sum and any contract variations and claims to approved variation orders; Performing sample testing of project costs incurred to supporting documents; Checking the mathematical accuracy of revenue and profit recognised during the year based on the stage of completion method; Evaluating management's assessment of any expected losses for contracts in progress at the reporting date; and Assessing the appropriateness of disclosures in the financial statements.
+The Group has recognised \$2,102,193 for revenue from contracts with customers.

+Construction contracts and related services revenue is recognised by the Group after assessing all factors relevant to each contract, including:

+- Determining the stage of completion and measurement of progress towards performance obligations; - Estimating total contract revenue and costs including contingencies; - Determining contractual entitlement and assessing the probability of customer approval of variations and acceptance of claims; and - Estimating the project completion date.

+We considered this to be a key audit matter due to the requirement of a significant number of assessments, judgements, and estimates by management around the identification of performance obligations, the determination and allocation of the transaction price across the performance obligations and the method of revenue recognition.

+- Assessing whether the Group's revenue recognition policy is in compliance with Australian Accounting Standards: - Assessing contractual terms with customers and testing project revenues and costs incurred to supporting documents; - Assessing management's assumptions in determining the stage of completion, total contract revenue and total budgeted costs; - Performing sample testing of the contract sum and any contract variations and claims to approved variation orders; - Performing sample testing of project costs incurred to supporting documents; - Checking the mathematical accuracy of revenue and profit recognised during the year based on the stage of completion method; - Evaluating management's assessment of any expected losses for contracts in progress at the reporting date; and - Assessing the appropriateness of disclosures in the financial statements.